21 Arthritis Facts: It's A Game Changer

 Arthritis Awareness: Get Up to Speed

 National Arthritis Awareness Month is held each spring and encompasses a series of walks held throughout the country by the Arthritis Foundation to increase knowledge of the nation's leading cause of disability.
-So far in 2017, over $2.6 million has been raised in the "Walk to Cure Arthritis".
+The "Walk to Cure Arthritis" fundraiser is held each spring and summer and raises millions for arthritis research.

 Warm weather is the best time to get outside and walk - because walking is one of the best exercises for people with arthritis.
 Walk With Ease (WWE) is a program designed to help people manage their arthritis pain.
 Follow along to learn more about this disease that impacts quality of life, and learn how you can get out and walk!